miles-frankllin/DATA_602/Final_Project/README.md

-# ReadMe Should include
-- [x] Overview
-- [ ] Goals
-- [ ] Data
-- [x] Table of Content
-- [x] Packages and Software

 # Overview
 The debate of mask wearing in America has crippled our ability to slow the spread of Covid-19.
 Tools such as this help businesses operate safely and mitigate spread in their buildings.

+# Goals
-In this project, I aim to take an existing mask classification project from [Samuel Mohebban](https://github.com/HeeebsInc/FaceMaskEmotionDetection), and enhance the model to better predict when the person is wearing glasses.
+In this project, I aim to take an existing mask classification project from [Samuel Mohebban](https://github.com/HeeebsInc/FaceMaskEmotionDetection), and enhance the model.
+In particular, I aim to accomplish one of the future directions in from his project and try improving the prediction accuracy when the person is wearing glasses and a mask.
 This technique is commonly referred to as transfer learning.

-# Goals
+It was expected to be a difficult task to find a dataset of this specific class of images, so I opted for a different approach instead.
+The goal is to continue to train the model on images that have an individual wearing glasses and not a mask, with the hope that it will teach the model that glasses are not an important feature in the classification process.

 # Navigation (Need to link notebooks)